Schedule: Availability to work within opening hours (including weekends and holidays)

-Three (3) years' experience in a kitchen leadership position.
-Five (5) years' experience in food preparation.
+Minimum five (5) year experience with hands-on baking; Minimum three (3) years in a leadership role in a bakery.
 Must become ACF certified within 12 months if not already.
-Willingness to become Tips certified within six months.
 State Motor Vehicle Operator's License or demonstrable ability to gain access to work site(s).

-Additional Information: The intent is that this position will start June 17th.
+Additional Information: The intent is that this position will begin June 17th.